IbraTech04/CSC148-FSG-Slides-2024/Week 11 - Recursive Sorting Algorithms/README.md

 ## Homework:
 Because I'm such a nice FSG Leader, I've decided to omit homework this week :D
+> Translation: There isn't anything relevant/worth your time to assign as homework, hence why I'm not assigning any.

 If we don't get to certain questions this week, then that's your "unofficial" homework.